-A recommended land and via pattern is shown in Figure 41.
+A recommended land and via pattern is shown at the end of the datasheet, Mechanical, Packaging, and Orderable Information.
 More information on soldering WQFN packages can be obtained from www.ti.com/packaging/.
-See also the packaging information in Mechanical, Packaging, and Orderable Information.

-To minimize junction temperature, it is recommended that a simple heat sink be built into the PCB (if the ground plane layer is not exposed).
+To minimize junction temperature, TI recommends that a simple heat sink be built into the PCB (if the ground plane layer is not exposed).
 This is done by including a copper area on the opposite side of the PCB from the device.
 This copper area may be plated or solder coated to prevent corrosion, but should not have conformal coating (if possible), which could provide thermal insulation.
-The vias shown in Figure 41 should connect these top and bottom copper layers and to the ground layer.
-These vias act as "heat pipes" to carry the thermal energy away from the device side of the board to where it can be more effectively dissipated.
-Avoid routing traces close to exposed ground pad to ensure proper thermal flow on the PCB.